Generic selectors

 Until that day, however, we battle sin and temptation.

-Until then, here’s a helpful link to consider what is involved in becoming a genuine follower of Jesus Christ.
+Until then, here’s a helpful link to consider what it means to become a genuine follower of Jesus Christ.

 **Excerpt from You’re Either Walking The Walk Or Just Running Your Mouth (Preaching Truth: 2020), pages 208-212, available in all formats here.